 Elizabeth I is remembered for many things – her long reign, the defeat of the Spanish Armada, and her unflinching determination.
+However, is her eternal legacy as the ‘Virgin Queen’ actually a myth?All About History investigates this Tudor conspiracy.

-However, her most eternal legacy is that of the Virgin Queen.
-Despite countless proposals and opportunities to marry an array of suitable bachelors, Elizabeth resisted and her line died with her.
+Famously, despite countless proposals and opportunities to marry an array of suitable bachelors, Elizabeth resisted and her line died with her.
 “I have already joined myself in marriage to a husband, namely the kingdom of England,” she claimed, but was this true?

 Elizabeth’s vow of abstinence was a very unusual one for her time, and there were those who believe that the real reason was far more biological – Elizabeth was a man.

 - The Tudor Invasion of Spain: How Elizabeth I’s English Armada ended in humiliation